 In push architectures, one of the main challenges is delivering data reliably to receivers.
 There are many reasons for this:

-- Most push architectures use the publish-subscribe messaging pattern, which is unreliable.
+- Most push architectures (including those developed by our company) use the publish-subscribe messaging pattern, which is unreliable.

-- TCP’s built-in reliability is not enough, as modern network sessions span multiple connections.
+- TCP’s built-in reliability is not enough to ensure delivery, as modern network sessions span multiple connections.

 - Receivers can’t tell the difference between data loss and intentional silence.

 - There is no one size fits all answer.

 The last point trips up developers new to this problem space, who may wish for push systems to provide “guaranteed delivery.”
 If only it were that simple.
 Like many challenges in computer science, there isn’t a best answer, just trade-offs you are willing to accept.

 Below we’ll go over the various issues and recommended practices around reliable push.

 If you rely on a publish-subscribe broker as your source of truth then you’ll most likely end up with an application that loses data.
 Publishers might crash before having a chance to publish, and brokers don’t guarantee delivery anyway.

 The only way a publish-subscribe broker could conceivably deliver data 100% reliably would be to do one of two things: